Mushroom Steak Salad with Walnut Vinaigrette

 - 2 tablespoons crumbled goat cheese

-- In a large skillet over medium heat, cook steak in 1 tablespoon olive oil for 4-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+- In a large skillet over medium heat, cook steak in 1 tablespoon olive oil until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°), 4-6 minutes on each side.
 Remove from the skillet; let stand for 5 minutes before slicing.

 - Meanwhile, in the same skillet, saute mushrooms until tender.
 In a small bowl, combine vinegar and thyme.
 Whisk in walnut oil and remaining olive oil.
 Stir in walnuts.

-- Divide salad greens and shallot between two serving bowls.
+- Divide salad greens and shallot between 2 serving bowls.
 Cut steak into slices.
 Top salads with steak and mushrooms.
 Drizzle with dressing; sprinkle with cheese.
-Yield: 2 servings.